-For many years, Groupama has been carrying out prevention/protection and awareness-raising actions for its customers and members.
+For many years, Groupama has been carrying out prevention/ protection and awareness-raising actions for its customers and members.

-For example, Groupama-Predict, a partnership to improve resilience in the face of climatic risks: initiated in 2007, this partnership now enables nearly 20,000 local authorities to have municipal protection plans, with real-time monitoring of events, and millions of citizens to be warned in advance and on a municipal scale 24 hours a day, 7 days a week of approaching risks.
-Prevention and alert services of Predict(4), a subsidiary of Météo France, are accessible to all customers of the Group.
-An innovative, proven solution.
-Thanks to Predict, during the bad weather in the South-West, 814 communes were informed and assisted in activating their Communal Emergency Plan.
+For example, Groupama-Predict, a partnership to improve resilience in the face of climatic risks: initiated in 2007, this partnership now enables nearly 20,000 local authorities to have municipal protection plans (PCS), with real-time monitoring of events, and millions of citizens to be warned (by SMS) in advance and on a municipal scale 24 hours a day, 7 days a week of approaching risks.
+Prevention and alert services of Predict (3), a subsidiary of Météo France, are accessible to all customers (in property and casualty) of the Group.